MaxineBays/Leif-V-Bays/README.md

-Hello, my name is Leif Bays, and I am a beginner at open source software.
+Hello, my name is Maxine Bays, and I am a beginner at open source software.